cchitsiang/awesome-stars/topics.md

 - [Qovery/Replibyte](https://github.com/Qovery/Replibyte) - Seed your development database with real data ⚡️
 - [spacedriveapp/spacedrive](https://github.com/spacedriveapp/spacedrive) - Spacedrive is an open source cross-platform file explorer, powered by a virtual distributed filesystem written in Rust.
 - [ekzhang/bore](https://github.com/ekzhang/bore) - 🕳 bore is a simple CLI tool for making tunnels to localhost
-- [risingwavelabs/risingwave](https://github.com/risingwavelabs/risingwave) - The streaming database: SQL stream processing with Postgres-like experience 🪄.
-10X more cost-efficient than Apache Flink 🚀.
+- [risingwavelabs/risingwave](https://github.com/risingwavelabs/risingwave) - Stream processing redefined 🌊: your scalable, reliable, and PostgreSQL-compatible streaming database in the cloud. ☁️
 - [metalbear-co/mirrord](https://github.com/metalbear-co/mirrord) - Connect your local process and your cloud environment, and run local code in cloud conditions.
 - [bevyengine/bevy](https://github.com/bevyengine/bevy) - A refreshingly simple data-driven game engine built in Rust
 - [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - AppFlowy is an open-source alternative to Notion.
 You are in charge of your data and customizations.
 Built with Flutter and Rust.
-- [datafuselabs/databend](https://github.com/datafuselabs/databend) - Alternative to Snowflake.
+- [datafuselabs/databend](https://github.com/datafuselabs/databend) - Modern alternative to Snowflake.
 Cost-effective and simple for massive-scale analytics.
-DatabendCloud: https://databend.com
+Cloud: https://databend.com
 - [MaterializeInc/materialize](https://github.com/MaterializeInc/materialize) - The data warehouse for operational workloads.
 - [cube-js/cube](https://github.com/cube-js/cube) - 📊  Cube — The Semantic Layer for Building Data Applications
 - [pingcap/talent-plan](https://github.com/pingcap/talent-plan) - open source training courses about distributed database and distributed systems